Fransssss/AlgorithmVisualizerApp/README.md

-# AlgorithmVisualizer

-# 🧠 Algorithm Visualizer - Calm & Clear Learning
+# Algorithm Visualizer - Calm & Clear Learning

 An interactive and beginner-friendly website to **visualize sorting and graph algorithms** in a calm, stress-free environment.
 Built for students who want to *see* how algorithms work, not just read about them.